Srizdebnath/GAIA/README.md

 4.  **Mint:** The user reviews the AI's findings and signs a transaction to mint the Impact Token.
 The NFT's metadata is constructed and stored directly on the blockchain.
 5.  **Manage & Trade:** The new token appears in the user's "My Impact" portfolio and the public "Impact Gallery."
 The owner can then list it for sale on the marketplace for a price set in cUSD.
 6.  **Stake & Earn:** Any user can acquire `VARIDIAN` tokens (via the owner's minting function for this demo) and stake them in the staking contract to begin earning a passive yield in `cUSD`.

-## Smart Contracts on Celo Sepolia

-The backbone of the Varidian Protocol is a suite of four interconnected smart contracts deployed on the Celo Sepolia testnet:

--   **ImpactToken (ERC-721):** The core NFT representing the proof of impact.
-    -   Address: `0xd3b07a0b6cf6fd0854a0d039257bf67ccaa2da4a`
--   **VaridianToken (ERC-20):** The governance and utility token.
-    -   Address: `0x646e5c61ec28f03b800447db10a1d0bbfe655b30`
--   **Marketplace:** Handles the listing, buying, and selling logic.
-    -   Address: `0x4a321e3190831a1639a5130ed5fd66155747b0c3`
--   **Staking:** Manages the staking of VARIDIAN tokens and distribution of cUSD rewards.
-    -   Address: `0x8fffda79a30bc1115d625484a36bb1d407522a65`

 ## Future Scopes & Vision